Ringling Bros. and Barnum & Bailey Circus: Predecessor circuses

 In 1871, Dan Castello and William Cameron Coup persuaded Barnum to come out of retirement to lend his name, know-how, and financial backing to the circus they had already created in Delavan, Wisconsin.
 The combined show was named "P.T.
 Barnum's Great Traveling Museum, Menagerie, Caravan, and Hippodrome".
 As described by Barnum, Castello and Coup "had a show that was truly immense, and combined all the elements of museum, menagerie, variety performance, concert hall, and circus", and considered it to potentially be "the Greatest Show on Earth", which subsequently became part of the circus's name.

 Independently of Castello and Coup, James Anthony Bailey had teamed up with James E. Cooper to create the Cooper and Bailey Circus in the 1860s.
 The Cooper and Bailey Circus became the chief competitor to Barnum's circus.
 As Bailey's circus was outperforming his, Barnum sought to merge the circuses.
 The two groups agreed to combine their shows on March 28, 1881.
 Initially named "P.T.
 Barnum's Greatest Show On Earth, And The Great London Circus, Sanger's Royal British Menagerie and The Grand International Allied Shows United", it was eventually shortened to "Barnum and Bailey's Circus".
 Bailey was instrumental in acquiring Jumbo, advertised as the world's largest elephant, for the show.

 After Jumbo died, Barnum donated his taxidermied remains to Tufts University on whose Board of Trustees Barnum served as one of Tufts' first trustees.
-The Barnum Museum of Natural History opened in 1884 on the Tufts campus and Jumbo was a prominent part of the display.
+The Barnum Museum of Natural History opened in 1884 on the Tufts campus and after his death in 1885, Jumbo became a prominent part of the display.
 To this day the Tufts athletic mascot is Jumbo and its athletic teams are referred to as the "Jumbos".
 Barnum died in 1891 and Bailey then purchased the circus from his widow.
 Bailey continued touring the Eastern United States until he took his circus to Europe.
 That tour started on December 27, 1897, and lasted until 1902.

 Separately, in 1884, five of the seven Ringling brothers had started a small circus in Baraboo, Wisconsin.
 This was about the same time that Barnum & Bailey were at the peak of their popularity.
 Similar to dozens of small circuses that toured the Midwestern United States and the Northeastern United States at the time, the brothers moved their circus from town to town in small animal-drawn caravans.
 Their circus rapidly grew and they were soon able to move their circus by train, which allowed them to have the largest traveling amusement enterprise of that time.
 Bailey's European tour gave the Ringling brothers an opportunity to move their show from the Midwest to the eastern seaboard.
 Faced with the new competition, Bailey took his show west of the Rocky Mountains for the first time in 1905.
 He died the next year, and the circus was sold to the Ringling Brothers.